-The concept of food pyramids hasn’t been new to us.
-But is it not a fact that even if most of us follow it, we face some or the other health issue.
+The concept of food pyramids hasn’t been new to us, however is it not a fact that even if most of us follow it (or try to), we face some or the other health issue.
 But why?
 It is because the modern science is yet to realize that different constitutions need different pyramids to stay healthy and fit and “One size doesn’t fit all”.

 AND THAT IS WHY THIS BLOG WITH THE AIM:-

 - To explain what is healthy and what is not for different people, using food Pyramids laid down by Ayurveda.

 - To clarify misconceptions about certain foods which have become health fads in the last two decades, though their indiscreet use is causing lot of health issues.

 But before that, here is a brief about different constitutions (especially for those who are new to Ayurveda) so that you know which constitution you are before you pick your pyramid.